 Respect is especially important when the tournament releases postings for elimination rounds.
-Whether or not a debater advances, she should always remember to be courteous to her fellow competitors.
-If a competitor is fortunate enough to move on to the next stage of the competition, he should not celebrate in a way that will embarrass those who did not advance; similarly, if a debater did not advance, he should not express his disappointment in a way that detracts from the accomplishments of others.
+Whether or not a debater advances, they should always remember to be courteous to their fellow competitors.
+If a competitor is fortunate enough to move on to the next stage of the competition, they should not celebrate in a way that will embarrass those who did not advance; similarly, if a debater did not advance, they should not express their disappointment in a way that detracts from the accomplishments of others.
 Above all, debaters should remember to act with respect for those around them.

-In Congressional Debate, competitors should work hard to cooperate with each other.
+ln Congressional Debate, competitors should work hard to cooperate with each other.
 This will make the session more pleasant for all involved.
-Treating her opponents with the utmost respect is also in a competitor's best interest.
+Treating their opponents with the utmost respect is also in a competitor's best interest.
 Congressional Debate is a largely communal activity; the presiding officer election and the selection of the agenda all require a vote.
-If a competitor is disrespectful to her fellow students, the chances for her being elected presiding officer or getting the agenda she wants passed decrease significantly.
+If a competitor is disrespectful to their fellow students, their chances for being elected presiding officer or getting the agenda they want passed decrease significantly.
 Additionally, presiding officers have a degree of discretion over who to choose for speeches and questions.
-A disrespectful competitor does herself no favors by insulting or shunning her peers.
+A disrespectful competitor does themself no favors by insulting or shunning their peers.